Incentives to Invite Others to Form Larger Coalitions: The Model

 \section{The Model}

-We study a cooperative game where players are connected to build a network and a player cannot join the coalition without an invitation from her neighbours.
+We study a cooperative game where players are connected to form a network and not all players are aware of the game initially.
 In real-world applications, their connections can represent friendship or leadership.
-A person/boss who is in the coalition can invite her friends/employees to join the coalition.
-Without the invitation, her friends will not be informed about the coalition.
-We investigate the reward distribution mechanism under this setting to incentivize players in the coalition to invite all their neighbours to join the existing coalition.
-This is not achievable with the existing mechanisms such as the Shapley value.
+A person who is in the coalition can invite her friends who are not in the coalition yet to join.
+Without the invitation, these friends will not be informed of the coalition.
+We investigate the reward distribution mechanism in this setting to incentivize existing players to invite new players to join the coalition.